Black Diamond Express Crossing Canandaigua Outlet Bridge, Manchester, New York, Circa 1900

 As with most railroads, trains and tracks began to rapidly disappear on the Lehigh Valley after World War II.
 Passenger service ended between Ithaca and Auburn in 1948.
 The Black Diamond and Star made their final runs on May 11, 1959.
 Early in the morning of February 4, 1961, a blinding snowstorm welcomed the final Lehigh Valley passenger train into Geneva, the Maple Leaf.
 Given its lateness and the storm, the passing of an era went almost unnoticed.

 The Lehigh Valley came under the control of the Pennsylvania Railroad in 1962 as a result of years of red ink.
 With passenger service gone, the track from Ithaca to Geneva was removed in 1963.
-The double track mainline was single tracked during the mid-1960’s because of declining freight traffic.
-By the time the Lehigh Valley went bankrupt in 1970, the operating portions of the railroad in the Finger Lakes region were its mainline to Buffalo via Geneva, a branch from Van Etten to Ithaca and north along Cayuga Lake to a power plant near Lansing, and a branch from Rochester Junction near Honeoye Falls to Rochester.
-Either gone or abandoned were all the tracks that led to places like Auburn, Canastota, Cortland, Naples, and North Fair Haven.
+The double track mainline was single tracked during the mid-1960?s because of declining freight traffic.
+By the time the Lehigh Valley went bankrupt in 1970, the operating portions of the railroad in the Finger Lakes region were its mainline to Buffalo via Geneva, a branch from Sayre to Moravia via Owego, a branch from Freeville to Cortland, a branch from Van Etten to Ithaca and north along Cayuga Lake to a power plant near Lansing, a branch from Geneva to Rushville, and a branch from Rochester Junction near Honeoye Falls to Rochester.
+Either gone or abandoned were all the tracks that led to places like Auburn, Canastota, Elmira, Naples, and North Fair Haven.

 On April 1, 1976, the Consolidated Rail Corporation (Conrail) took over operation of the Lehigh Valley Railroad.
 Most of the Lehigh Valley mainline in upstate New York was removed by the late 1970’s.
 Today, only segments between Sayre, Pa., and Van Etten, Kendaia (former Seneca Army Depot) and Geneva, and Manchester and Victor remain in service.